hanwen/go-fuse/nodefs/README.md

      because most filesystems will need to construct tree-like structures.

+   * Nodes contain references to their parents.
+As a result, we can derive the path for each Inode, and there is no need for a separate PathFS.

    * Nodes can be "persistent", meaning their lifetime is not under control of the kernel.
 This is useful for constructing FS trees in advance, rather than driven by LOOKUP.